To share and not share a singlet: control qubit and nonclassicality in teleportation: Role of classical communication

-We have observed that Path 1 of the second protocol mimics the classical mixture scenario in terms of fidelity, $\mathcal{F}_{\text{Pr}_2\text{Pa}_1}$, of the output state.
-To obtain quantum advantage, one has to follow the second path.
-In the following subsection, we discuss about the difference between the effectivenesses of the two paths and regions of the parameter space where Path 2 is more advantageous than Path 1.
+In the following subsection, we discuss about the difference between the effectivenesses of the second protocol using quantum control and using a classical mixture and examine the regions of the parameter space where the quantum control provides advantage.